Mixbo-zz/FaST2704/README.md

 #
 ```

- Using the username user and the default password user followed by this ping/semicolon loophole gives us access to a shell with administrative rights more easiy than brute-forcing the admin's password (default 4 letters, can be changed for another one up to 16 letters).
+ Using the username `user` and the default password `user` followed by this ping/semicolon loophole gives us access to a shell with administrative rights more easiy than brute-forcing the admin's password (default 4 letters, can be changed for another one up to 16 letters).

  Automated shell sript included lucky bastard!
+ Remember you still have to deal with squashfs read-only filesystem!